mjeedx/DevOps_online_Kyiv_2021Q2/m6/task6.1/readme.md

 ![1](screenshots/6.4.jpg)

-5. To determine, which resource has an IP address 8.8.8.8, use:
+5. Determine, which resource has an IP address 8.8.8.8, use:
 `dig -x 8.8.8.8`

 ![1](screenshots/6.5.jpg)